 More generally a T-square and proportional dividers.
 I use grids and marks drawn into the paint, the t-square is also very useful to rest my hand on as I work, the dividers have as much use for mark making as for registering size or position.

 Inspired by the show?
 Sky Arts is once again on the hunt for the next Artist of the Year.
 Whether you're a master of portraiture or a pro at plein air, submit your works for a chance to win a £10,000 commission and £500 worth of art materials from Cass Art.
-Both competitions are now open for submissions.
-Find out more by following the links below:
+Entries for Sky Arts Landscape Artist of the Year 2020 open on Wednesday 16th October 2019 and close on 17th April 2020.
+Entries for Portrait Artist of the Year 2021 open on Wednesday 16th October and close on 7th February 2020.
+Find out more here.